bycoffe/fech-search/README.md

 ## Usage

-Because the Fech-Search plugin calls the require method for Fech, you need only require 'fech-search' to use both:
+Because Fech-Search requires Fech, you need only require 'fech-search' to use both:

     require 'fech-search'